cjduncana/decoder-js/README.md

 ## Mapping

-**Note**: If you run out of map functions, let me know as an issue to implement an API similar to [NoRedInk's JSON Decode Pipeline library][elm-decode-pipeline] which makes it easier to handle large objects, but produces lower quality type errors.

 ### Map: `((a) => b, Decoder<a>) => Decoder<b>`

 Transform a decoder.
 Maybe you just want to know an unsigned number: